michaelam93/public/README.md

 # public
-This repository displays code I've written for classes or from my individual will *Note: Some of the code shown here needs a little revision to be truly presentable
+This repository displays code I've written for classes or from my individual will <p>
+*Note: Some of the code shown here needs a little revision to be truly presentable